Should democratic societies be concerned about wealth concentration?

 When Mario Draghi took over as president of the European Central Bank (ECB) his proposal to resolve the Euro crisis was to “fight against rents” in Europe.
 What he meant by this was the fight against monopolies.

 For economists, the term ‘rent’ is usually pejorative as it is assumed to equal the lack of competition in a market, particularly in the non-traded services sector: Construction, real estate, taxis, hairdressers, pharmacists.

 But historically ‘rent’ was a term that was used to describe any income that was earned from owning a capital asset.

 For Piketty ‘rent and inheritance’ are not an imperfection in the market.
 Rather they are the logical consequence of capital accumulation.

 He is highlighting that market and economic rationality have nothing to do with democratic rationality.
 Democracy and social justice require specific institutions of their own, and these cannot be justified in terms of market competition.

 When universal suffrage was instituted in the 19th century (and property voting abolished) it ended the legal domination of politics by the wealthy.

 But it did not abolish the economic forces capable of producing a society of rentiers.
-That is, a society of rich inherited elites.

 Let’s move on to examine why this matters at a global level.